Frequently Asked Questions

 Is the Tribal Council a federally recognized tribe?

-The Tribal Council is organized under federal law PL 93-638, the Indian Self-Determination and Education Assistance Act.
+No. The Tribal Council is organized under federal law PL 93-638, the Indian Self-Determination and Education Assistance Act.
 We are recognized by the Bureau of Indian Affairs (BIA) as the lineal descendants of Indigenous Marin Coast Miwok people.

 What is the difference between the Council and the Federated Indians of Graton Rancheria?